openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Additional scenarios:

-Below is the non-exhaustive list of scenarios that can be realized with this specification:
+Below is a non-exhaustive list of scenarios that can be realized with this specification:

 * Combined Issuance of IETF SD-JWT VC and ISO mdoc
 * Both issuer-initiated and wallet-initiated issuance